-A frozen sewer line is not typically a common occurrence.
+A frozen sewer line, or a sewer trap is not typically a common occurrence.
 But when it does occur, it can close down a drain system and cause a lot of inconvenience.
 We all know that when water freezes, it expands in volume.
 This is the reason why a frozen can of soda explodes when exposed to cold temperature for a little while.
-The same thing happens with a sewer line; when water freezes in the pipe, it expands and either causes damage to your plumbing system, or a stoppage.
+The same thing happens with a sewer line or a sewer trap.
+When water freezes in the pipe, it expands and either causes damage to your plumbing system, or a stoppage.

 - Poor pipe installation, and a lack of insulation.

 - A sudden drop in temperature, and no water flow in an exposed drain pipe.

 - Improper thermostat setting – insufficient heat inside a building.

 Copper and plastic pipes are susceptible to freezing when exposed to temperatures any lower than 32 degrees Fahrenheit.
 In an area where a warm climate is the norm, a frozen sewer line is an inevitable risk when cold temperature strikes.
 That is because the pipes are commonly located in an unprotected or non-insulated open area, or installed at a very shallow depth.
 The portion of a sewer line installed indoors is also vulnerable to freezing in the following situations:

 - The sewer line is routed to an unheated crawl space.

 - Pipes that run through attics, alongside walls, or in unheated garages, especially when there are openings that allow cold air to flow across the pipe.

 - No water is used for a period of time, as flowing water helps prevent freezing.

 - Clogged gutter that drains into a sewer pipe; it dribbles extremely cold water slowly and causes eventual freezing.